Daandelange/kirby3-simplestats/README.md

 *Soon...*

-For now, check the comments in `options.php`, while it's not recommended to change the default behaviour yet.
+For now, check the comments in `options.php` for directions.
+It's not recommended to use a custom reporting period yet.

 #### Language setup
-Multilanguage websites are supported.
+Multi-language websites are supported.
 For each page, there's a global counter, with an optional counter for each language.
 Also, the panel view has not (yet?) been translated.

 #### Legal configuration